alexjgriffiths/UnicornDomains/DNS Tokenisation.md

 ### 2. Find your Domain in the ENS Manager

-a. a.
+a.
 Open the ENS Manager App, connect your wallet, search for your DNS domain name and click on it to continue.
 You’ll see a page like the one below.

 ![image](https://github.com/user-attachments/assets/8d41660d-2896-4ea4-b2ac-6a91c2046a54)